Looking for a snack or appetizer? Mexican doesn’t get much simpler – or tastier – than these surprisingly quick and easy Buffalo Chicken Quesadillas!

 But…sometimes.
 Sometimes, I wish I could just hop a DeLorean and 88 MPH my way straight to the finish line.

-Thankfully, these Buffalo Salsa & Chicken Quesadillas are a tiny DeLorean, speeding their way to happy bellies.
+Thankfully, these SUPER EASY Buffalo Chicken Quesadillas are a tiny DeLorean, speeding their way to happy bellies.

 Do you ever just get a craving for something random?